-But when it comes to relationships, how does smoking pot affect them?
+When it comes to relationships, how does smoking pot affect them?
 Let's consider:

 When you smoke pot with someone you love, you have a sense of connection because you're on the same playing field and your brains are on the same wavelength.
-Actually, pot can be good for any relationship — just think about all the "connections" you've had with equally stoned strangers.
+Actually, pot can be good for any relationship.
+Hust think about all the "connections" you've had with equally stoned strangers.
 Also, I hear sex can get more intense when you're high.
-From friends.

 And if one person in the couple becomes a bigger stoner than the other (which happens, often), it can cause a rift between the two parties, and what was once fun and recreational will be no longer.
 You end up with one person who wants to live their life, and the other who wants to sit at home sucking on a bong and acting like Brad Pitt's character in True Romance.

-On this 4/20/12, just consider which path you'd like to take.
+Consider which path you'd like to take.
 You don't want to wake up six months from now kicking yourself because you were so busy getting high that you let the love of your life get away.